-The achilles tendon connects the back of your leg to your heel.
+The Achilles tendon connects the back of your leg to your heel.
 It is the largest tendon in the body.
 Overuse and degeneration of this tendon can lead to to tendinitis.
 Pain near the bottom of the calf muscle, the tendon itself or near the heal bone are all symptom associated with this disorder.
-The achilles tendon might also experience inflammation and irratation.
-This condition is also known as an achilles tendinopathy and most commonly occurs in men.
+The Achilles tendon might also experience inflammation and irritation.
+This condition is also known as an Achilles tendinopathy and most commonly occurs in men.

 Achilles Tendinitis Treatment & Surgery

 Like most forms of tendinitis, this condition should respond well to conservative, non-surgical treatments.
 Before treatment, a physical exam, range of motion test and imaging test (X-ray, MRI) are typically done to assess your condition.

 Arthritis and other disorders may produce similar symptoms, so an accurate diagnosis is important.
 Surgery may be recommended if non-surgical treatments have been exhausted.
 The majority of people suffering from this condition will be able to reduce pain and inflammation without a surgical procedure.